 OWE Placements do not need to have a reasonable prospect of future Employment with the Host Organisation.
-It is at the discretion of the Provider as to the number of OWE Placements a Participant undertakes (with the same or another Host Organisation).
+It is at the discretion of the Provider as to the number of OWE Placements a Participant undertakes (either with the same Host Organisation, or another).

-For each OWE Placement, an Activity record must be created in the Department's IT Systems in accordance with the Department's training resources.
+For each OWE Placement, an Activity record with an activity description outlining the observational tasks to be undertaken by the Participant must be created in the Department's IT Systems in accordance with the Department's training resources.
 An Activity ID will then be created automatically by the Department's IT Systems.